Hybrid Quantum-Classical Convolutional Neural Networks: Numerical results and discussions

 We demonstrate the potential of our QCCNN by applying it to the Tetris dataset.
-We create a Tetris image dataset that consists of $1000$ grey-scale images with shape $3\times 3$, in which each grey-scale image is a simulated Tetris brick (refer to a Fig.~\ref{fig:fig2} for some samples).
+We create a Tetris image dataset that consists of $800$ grey-scale images with shape $3\times 3$, in which each grey-scale image is a simulated Tetris brick (refer to a Fig.~\ref{fig:fig2} for some samples).
 Concretely, the foreground pixels are represented by random floating numbers ranging from $0.7$ to $1$, whereas the background are small floating numbers ranging from $0$ to $0.1$.
-There are $5$ labels, namely \textit{S}, \textit{O}, \textit{I}, \textit{T} and \textit{L}, each of which represents a type of Tetris bricks.
+There are $4$ classes, \gcc{namely \textit{S}, \textit{L}, \textit{O}, and \textit{T}}, each of which represents a type of Tetris bricks.
 The dataset is further processed by randomly splitting into a training set and a testing set that contain 80\% and 20\% of the images, respectively.
 We benchmark our $\QCCNN$ against CNN with two particular structures, namely one with a single convolutional layer and another with two convolutional layers.
-To see the performances with a different number of labels, we create another dataset by only picking the two labels S, T out of the original training and testing data.
+To see the performances with a different number of classes, we create another dataset by only picking the two classes S, T out of the original training and testing data.
 For the single-layer structure, we use a single (quantum) convolutional layer with $5$ filters with no padding, plus a pooling layer also with no padding.
-For the two-layer structure, we use two (quantum) convolutional layers with $2$ and $3$ filters respectively, plus a pooling layer with padding $1$.
+For the two-layer structure, we use two (quantum) convolutional layers with $2$ and $3$ filters respectively, plus a pooling layer in between with padding $1$.
 The window shape for all the layers is $2\times 2$, and the stride value $s=1$.
-Therefore the number of qubits fed to the quantum filter is 4, and the the depth of the parametric quantum circuit is set as $4$.
-During $1000$ iterations, we compute the accuracy on the the testing data and store the values of the loss function, which is chosen as mean square loss.
-In Fig.~\ref{fig:fig3}(a,c), we plot the accuracy and loss values for the $2$-label case.
-While in Fig.~\ref{fig:fig3}(b,d) we plot the accuracy and loss values for the $5$-label case.
-We can see that $\QCCNN$ can reach almost $100\%$ accuracy for both the two structures we have used, and it can reach much lower loss values for both cases compared to its classical counterpart.
-Benefiting from the high-dimensional nature of the quantum system, the advantages of QCCNN become more transparent when the number of labels increases from $2$ to $5$.
-We can also see that the $5$-label case takes more iterations to converge than the $2$-label case, and that $\QCCNN$ with a two-layer structure converges faster than the single-layer structure, especially in the $5$-label case, which indicates that for complex problems, better performance could be achieved by deeper architectures.
+Therefore the number of qubits fed to the quantum filter is 4. \gcc{The depth of each parametric quantum circuit is set to $4$ to ensure high expressibility, as a result the total number of parameters in a quantum feature map is 16.
+In comparison, the number of parameters in a classical feature map is $4$, which is the same as the window size.
+The effect of different circuit depths in a quantum feature map will be discussed later.} \gcc{We use the mean square loss as our loss function $F^q$, defined as